rsamwilson2323-cloud/Hack-letter-show/README.md

 # 💻 Hack Letter Show

 A visually engaging web project that displays text in a hacker-style animated format.
-Designed with dynamic letter effects and smooth transitions, it creates a terminal-like experience inspired by cyber and hacking interfaces.
+Designed with smooth visual effects and a terminal-inspired interface, it delivers a cyber-themed experience with dynamic letter presentation.

 ---

 ## 🚀 Features

 - 💻 Hacker-style text animation
-- ⌨️ Dynamic letter-by-letter display
 - 🎨 Smooth visual effects
 - ⚡ Lightweight and fast
-- 💻 Clean terminal-inspired UI
+- 💻 Terminal-inspired UI

 ---